fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_019.md

 learning.
 That is the key to becoming senior.
 Deliver something that works well enough, learn from it and repeat.

-## Do Seasoned Programmers Sometimes Struggle in Interviews?
+## Do Seasoned Programmers Sometimes Struggle In Interviews?

 Oh, yes.
 Frankly speaking, it is hard to tell sometimes if I am talking to a senior or not.
 People get nervous, they struggle